MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/dependency-resolution.md

 ---
-title: "Dependency Resolution in Xamarin.Forms"
+title: "Dependency resolution in Xamarin.Forms"
-description: "This article explains how to inject a dependency resolution method into Xamarin.Forms, so that an application's dependency injection container has control over the construction and lifetime of custom renderers, effects, and DependencyService implementations." ms.prod: xamarin ms.assetid: 491B87DC-14CB-4ADC-AC6C-40A7627B2524 ms.technology: xamarin-forms
+description: "This article explains how to inject a dependency resolution method into Xamarin.Forms so that an application's dependency injection container has control over the construction and lifetime of custom renderers, effects, and DependencyService implementations." ms.prod: xamarin ms.assetid: 491B87DC-14CB-4ADC-AC6C-40A7627B2524 ms.technology: xamarin-forms